SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

 For example, the results of a [ 83033005 | Fecal analysis (procedure)|](http://snomed.info/id/83033005 "83033005 | Fecal analysis \(procedure\) |") may identify the presence of [ 609326000 | Larva of Strongyloides stercoralis (organism)|](http://snomed.info/id/609326000 "609326000 | Larva of Strongyloides stercoralis \(organism\) |") and [ 699572004 | Egg of Strongyloides stercoralis (organism)|](http://snomed.info/id/699572004 "699572004 | Egg of Strongyloides stercoralis \(organism\) |") .

+Concepts in the organism hierarchy should not represent organism  _structures_ (e.g. fungal hyphae).
+In addition, the word "_stage"_ should be excluded from concepts representing life cycle of an organism (e.g. larval **stage** of a nematode parasite).
+This does not preclude representations of organisms ‘participating’ in a specific stage of life e.g. 609061000 |Larva of genus Ascaris (organism)|.

 ## Naming patterns

 FSN pattern: (Life cycle stage) of (Taxon including rank, if required) (organism)